hashicorp/terraform-provider-awscc/docs/resources/datasync_location_fsx_ontap.md

 <a id="nestedatt--protocol--smb"></a>
 ### Nested Schema for `protocol.smb`

-Required:
+Optional:

+- `domain` (String) The name of the Windows domain that the SMB server belongs to.
 - `mount_options` (Attributes) The mount options used by DataSync to access the SMB server. (see [below for nested schema](#nestedatt--protocol--smb--mount_options))
 - `password` (String) The password of the user who can mount the share and has the permissions to access files and folders in the SMB share.
 - `user` (String) The user who can mount the share, has the permissions to access files and folders in the SMB share.

-Optional:

-- `domain` (String) The name of the Windows domain that the SMB server belongs to.

 <a id="nestedatt--protocol--smb--mount_options"></a>
 ### Nested Schema for `protocol.smb.mount_options`